The Western Dragon in Lore, Literature and Art (CLAM101)

 - 2. Demonstrate understanding of the multifarious functions of dragon-lore

-- 3. Demonstrate understanding of the problems in analyzing its (inter-)cultural transmission
+- 3. Demonstrate understanding of the problems in analysing its (inter-)cultural transmission

 ILO: Discipline-specific skills